rparrett/bevy_simple_prefs/README.md

 # bevy_simple_prefs

-An unambitious Bevy plugin for persisting multiple Bevy `Resources` into a single preferences file, suitable for small projects.
+An unambitious Bevy plugin for persisting multiple Bevy `Resources` into a single preferences file, suitable for small projects like jam games.

-- Automatically persists prefs when they are modified
 - Persists to a single `ron` file
 - Does IO in Bevy's async task pool
 - WASM compatible

 ## Usage

+- Derive `Prefs` on a `struct` with members that are `Resource`s you want to be saved
+- Simply modify your `Resource`s to initiate a save
+- Write code that reacts to those `Resource`s changing, if you want

 See [examples/prefs.rs](./examples/prefs.rs)